I’m Debra. I’d love to be your battle buddy.

 I am no longer ashamed, and I now know nothing can separate me from God’s love.
 The shame and secrecy is gone.
 For whatever reasons, I’m convinced God allowed betrayals in my life so I would be drawn closer to Him, simultaneously gaining a passion for helping women who are going through betrayal just as I have.

-If you’ve recently discovered your husband’s same-sex attraction or betrayal, or if you’re in the thick of it right now, or it’s in your past, I may be able to be the coach who provides the sound advice you need.
+If you’ve recently discovered your husband’s same-sex attraction or betrayal, or if you’re in the thick of it right now, or it’s in your past, I may be able to be the person who provides the sound advice you need.

 I’m all about healed marriages, and praise God when it happens.
 For myself, I spent years trying to make my marriage work and keep my family intact, but I ended up divorcing.
 What I’ve learned is that life can be messy.
 It doesn’t always turn out in ways we hope for, but through it all, God remains faithful.